 Junior Technology and Strategy Innovation Seminar

 The junior IBE seminar provides students with a strategic perspective on management in complex, knowledge-intensive and dynamic environments.
 These settings pose a different set of challenges to the identification and pursuit of competitive advantage than described in the sophomore seminar.
-Although tradeoffs between different resource allocation policies and organizational forms remain critical, the emphasis is now on whether and when a firm should shift from old to new sources of advantage.
+Although tradeoffs between different resource allocation policies and organizational forms remain critical, the emphasis shifts to whether and when a firm should adapt new sources of advantage.
 These distinctions often require new tools to consider:

 Honors Senior Capstone Design